cablehead/stacks/README.md

 - Stand up cross.stream
 - Host a page for stacks.cross.stream
 - Overview page of Stacks, the app

+### Pipe to command

+- perserve terminal colors
+- streaming responses
+- improve display of stderr
+- the piped item should be "touched"
+- actions to move command or response to the clipboard
+- access clipbard / stacks inside command editor

 ### And then